Are you financially prepared for a baby?

 Purchase life insurance and create a will

-Getting life insurance and creating a will are not only parts of smart financial planning, but they can also provide comfort in knowing there is a plan in place that protects and takes care of your family.
+Getting life insurance and creating a will are not only parts of smart planning, but they can also provide comfort in knowing there is a plan in place to help protect and take care of your family.
 Plus, this is also a good time to review your existing policies and update your beneficiaries, if needed.

 When you're getting ready to have a baby, it's a fun and frantic time.
 But it's also the best time to start financially preparing for what's ahead.
 Put together a plan you feel comfortable with, and know that if you need to, you can always adjust your budget later and still be in good shape.

 - To be eligible for favorable income tax treatment afforded to any earnings portion of withdrawals from Section 529 accounts, such withdrawals must be used for “qualified higher-education expenses” as defined in the Internal Revenue Code.
 Any earnings withdrawn that are not used for such expenses are subject to federal income tax and may be subject to a 10% additional federal tax, as well as applicable state and local income taxes.
 State tax treatment may vary for distributions to pay for tuition in connection with enrollment or attendance at an elementary or secondary public, private or religious school.

 - Investing in securities involves risks, and there is always the potential of losing money when you invest in securities.

 Please remember there's always the potential of losing money when you invest in securities.